Is financing available?

 How long do the compressors last?

-Like all machines with moving parts, compressors need to be serviced from time to time.
-Wear is inevitable as compression causes friction and heat.
-Our high-powered, two-stage compressors (Mighty Mite and MAX) may need to be serviced every five to seven years, depending on usage.
-Our single-piston compressor (the Standard), needs less frequent service, as little as every seven to ten years.
+Like all machines with moving parts, compressors, after some thousands of hours of service, will need to be rebuilt.
+Wear is inevitable, as compression causes friction and heat.
+Our high-powered, teflon-sleeve, two-stage compressors (Mighty Mite, TITAN 1 and TITAN 2) may need to be serviced every five to seven years.
 Results vary depending on specific usage patterns and environmental conditions.

-If a compressor does fail, replacing it is fast and easy.
-Purchase a compressor assembly, and swap the old one out.
-This repair typically takes less than an hour with common tools and basic mechanical skills.
+If a compressor fails while your system is under warranty, we will replace it for free.
+If your system is no longer under warranty, replacing it is fast and easy.
+Purchase a compressor assembly*, and swap the old one out.
+Since the entire assembly is mounted on a plate attached by 4 bolts, the repair typically takes less than an hour with common tools and basic mechanical skills.
+We'll even talk you through the process, if you need help.

 What operating conditions does the HVO system require?